hipnotismo/Shot-Shot-Shot/README.md

 ### Description

-A simple game where you shot skeletons and colect treasure chest
+A simple game where you shoot skeletons and colect treasure chests

 ### Controls